xiaoyifan6/excel2mysql/README.md

 Options:
   -i, --input=ARG          excel-file Path
-  -o, --output=ARG         sql-file path
+  -o, --output=ARG         sql-file path or json-file path
       --no-comment         no comment for table and columns in sql --show-sql           print sql to console
   -S                       a number, print sql to console, and the string.length <= this number
       --ingnore-prefix=ARG if the name field starts with that, it will be ignored --help               show Help
   -v, --version            show version
-  -m, --model=ARG          model: create(default), delete, update
-  -P, --port=ARG           mysql:port default: 3306
+  -m, --model=ARG          model: create(default), delete, update, diff -P, --port=ARG           mysql:port default: 3306
   -h, --host=ARG           mysql:host default: 127.0.0.1
   -p, --password=ARG       mysql:password default: root